yaph/charla/README.md

 ## Usage

-Type `charla` to start the chat console or view available command line options with `charla -h`.
+Launch the chat console by typing `charla` in your terminal, or view all available command line options with `charla -h`.

 ## Features

-* Terminal based chat with local language models in a context aware manner.
+* Terminal-based chat system that supports context aware conversations using local language models.
-* Save chat history to a file.
+* Chat history is saved to a file in the current working directory.
-* Switch between single and multi line mode.
+* Prompt history is saved and previously entered prompts are auto-suggested.
-* Use previously entered prompts via up-arrow and down-arrow keys.
+* Mode switching between single-line and multi-line input without interruption to your chat session.

 ## Development

-Run the CLI without installing the package:
+Run the command-line interface directly from the project source without installing the package:

 ```console
 python -m charla.cli